razziel89/mealie-addons/README.md

   If a flag is prefixed by the literal string `@last:`, then it will only be passed to the last call to [pandoc], i.e. the call converting from HTML to the desired output format.
-  Flags prefixed by `@last:` have no effect for HTML output.

   - Example disabling title pages for all generated EPUB files, defining the value in a docker-compose file: